singerdmx/BulletJournal/deployment/README.md

 +-----------+                                          +----------------------+
 ```

-The image of auth-proxy is from [Discourse Auth Proxy](https://github.com/discourse/discourse-auth-proxy).
-The following commands show how you can build the image.
+Go to `../discourse-auth-proxy` and run the following commands to build the image.
 ```bash
 # docker build -t {dockerhub_name}/{image_name} .